zama-ai/fhevm/docs/getting_started/devnet/devnet.md

 # Zama Devnet
-This document explains how to configure the Zama Devnet for deploying smart contracts on fhEVM-native chains.
+This document explains how to configure the Zama Devnet for deploying smart contracts on fhEVM native.

 {% hint style="warning" %}
 **Devnet down** Our devnet is currently offline but will be up soon!
 In the meantime, develop your contracts using a local instance.